daejlee/2024ML_Term_Project/RSLDA/README.md

 If any additional libraries are needed, please install them as well.

 Then, run `python main.py` from the root directory to execute the program.
-The outputs will be logged in the log directory.
-Note: The default settings take approximately 4 hours to complete (time may vary depending on the hardware environment).